gorkinovich/Zrukall/README.md

 writeln "2 + 3 = " (2 + 3)
 ```

 If you want to have more than 1 statement in an event, you will have to divide them with commas.
-The function parameters are divided by spaces, so you will have to use parenthesis if you want to put an expresion instead of a value.
+The function parameters are divided by spaces, so you will have to use parenthesis if you want to put an expression instead of a value.
 To assign values to variables you will need the let statement:

 ```
 let counter = 0,